nikhilprakash99/Generalised-Shape-Expansion-GSE/README.md

 Sample code on how to use the use the GSE algorithm for rigid body planning can be found [here](demos/RigidBodyPlanning.cpp)

 ## Comparison with other algorithms
 We treat individual obstacles as mesh models or point cloud for all algorithms.
 For other algorithms under comparison, the Flexible Collision Library (FCL) library (https://github.com/flexible-collision-library/fcl) is used to perform collision checks.
 A sample comparison plot is shown in the following figure.
-Refernce code for benchmarking can be found [here](demos/Benchmark.cpp)
+Reference code for benchmarking can be found [here](demos/Benchmark.cpp)

 ![](./docs/images/benchmark.png)